reprohack/reprohack-2019-06-27/README.md

 #### **4. Leave feedback for the authors**

 Please complete the [**Reproducibility feedback form**](https://forms.gle/8KZ95MSvT4voU32FA).
 Please also remember to be kind and constructive.
 Reproducibilty is hard and all authors submitting their papers have been incredibly brave.
+Here's an [example](https://github.com/annakrystalli/write-ups/blob/master/assets/OpenCon_ReproHack%20feedback_form.pdf) of feedback to authors.

 #### **5. Feedback to the group on your experiences**